by Stephanie Mandel, NC

 Why Tapping Works: Taking Control over Fight-or-Flight

 We are wired to survive.
-When we sense a threat — a tiger charging at our ancestors or a suprise deadline — the brain shifts from calm mode (parasympathetic) into stress mode (sympathetic), mobilizing the fight-or-flight response: our heart rate, blood pressure, and blood sugar all increase, epinephrine (adrenaline) surges, and muscles tense up.
+When we sense a threat — a tiger charging at our ancestors or a surprise deadline — the brain shifts from calm mode (parasympathetic) into stress mode (sympathetic), mobilizing the fight-or-flight response: our heart rate, blood pressure, and blood sugar all increase, epinephrine (adrenaline) surges, and muscles tense up.
 Cortisol — our main stress hormone — levels rise.

 This stress response is triggered not only by external stresses but by our own thoughts as well.
 Evolved as we may be, our body responds the same whether we’re being physically stressed or emotionally assaulted by our own guilt, shame, or negative self-talk.
 A chronically stressed-out existence leads to chronically high levels of cortisol and inflammation, affecting our mood and ability to heal.

 By working with an EFT practitioner, you’ll learn to identify your emotional triggers, why they’ve developed, and how to resolve them.
 Once EFT is applied to core issues and memories related to your stress triggers, their emotional charge dissipates and its effects on the body via the subconscious mind are neutralized.
 Research has demonstrated that EFT is effective for phobias, anxiety, depression, post-traumatic stress, pain, and many other issues.
 The best part is that you’ll have a tool you can use right away, after your very first session.

 - A proactive form of stress management with lasting results

 - Can be used on any kind of stress, including physical pain, anxiety, even cravings